Pagero HTTPS solutions

 # Settings

-We support a variety of HTTP settings in our HTTP client - please let us know what you need when ordering the setup.
+We support a variety of HTTP settings in our HTTP client.

 # Attachment handling